squirrelk6755-ctrl/squirrelk6755-ctrl/README.md

 </h1>

-A passionate **Full-Stack Developer** from India, focused on building responsive, accessible, and visually appealing web applications.
+A passionate **Aspiring Full-Stack Developer** from India, focused on building responsive, accessible, and visually appealing web applications, with hands-on experience in frontend development and basic backend integration.

 🔭 **Currently working on:**
-Frontend projects and open-source contributions using HTML, CSS, JavaScript, and React, with basic backend exposure
+Frontend projects and open-source contributions using HTML, CSS, JavaScript, and React, while exploring basic backend development

 🌱 **Currently learning:**
-React, Tailwind CSS, Git & GitHub
+React, Tailwind CSS, Git & GitHub, and backend fundamentals

 <img
   align="right"